 Connect Your Sound Equipment to Your Computer

-Edited by Alexander Avdeev, Eng, Anonymous
+Edited by Alexander Avdeev, Eng, Nuance, Alma

-This article is for those of you who want
+This article is for those of you who want to:

-- to start recording your playing guitar;
+- Start recording your playing guitar.

 - A personal desktop computer or even a laptop or notebook with an operating system (Windows 7 and higher is preferred).